bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

      the ConfigMap followed by ``-dep``.
 For example, if the value set in the ``ngx-instance-name`` is ``ngx-instance-0``, set  the
      ``spec.selector.app`` to ``ngx-instance-0-dep``.

+   * Set ``ngx-public-mdb-port`` to 27017, or the port number on which you want to expose MongoDB service.

+   * Set ``ngx-public-api-port`` to 80, or the port number on which you want to expose BigchainDB API service.

+   * Set ``ngx-public-ws-port`` to 81, or the port number on which you want to expose BigchainDB Websocket service.

    * Start the Kubernetes Service:

      .. code:: bash